jasonbot/weblog/content/weblog/llms.md

 Usually improvements to the craft of software engineering have been via _better tools and languages_.
 In the instance of the LLM-assisted coding world, we have given up on the idea of inventing a better programming language and have instead decided we can't do any better and are using non-deterministic macro expansion/copy-paste agents in the form of LLM-enabled development tools.

-This would be like C never taking off because someone invented a better assembly macro processor, or Python/Ruby/etc never taking off because the interpreters could never get memory management right.
-We trusted the abstractions below us, we didn't stop where we were because we didn't think things could be easier.
+This would be like C never taking off because someone invented a better assembly macro processor, or Python/Ruby/etc never taking off because we never trusted the interpreters to get memory management right on our behalf.
+We hav always come to _trust_ the abstractions below us, we didn't stop where we were because we didn't think things could be easier.

 We'll just ask an LLM to write more and more code at the same abstraction level, rather than find an appropriate way of expressing these computing concepts in a better way.
 C compilers wrote mountains of assembly, but did it deterministically and hid the details from us with an abstraction layer.
 Python interpreters run massive amounts of C under the hood, but as a developer you never see them.
 Decent web frameworks never expose raw TCP sockets to developers.
 We used to climb the mountain, not make camp halfway up and decide this was high enough.